cerner/fhir.cerner.com/content/authorization.md

 > When a user revokes an application's access, its *refresh* tokens immediately become non-functional.
-  *Access* tokens cannot be directly revoked; however, they are only valid a brief period in any case
-  (on the order of a few minutes).
+  *Access* tokens cannot be directly revoked; however, they are only valid for a brief period in any case (on the order of a few minutes).
 As a result, it is generally unnecessary (and inefficient) for applications to check for access token validity using an introspection